Kidney Contenders®: kidney health puzzles and resources

 CKD = Chronic Kidney Disease

-CKD is a diagnosis.
-Th diagnosis is the end result of clinical presentations determined by a nephrologist through a series of lab tests, e.g. complete blood count (CBC), specific evaluation of the serum creatinine levels.
+Chronic Kidney Disease (CKD) is a diagnosis that results from clinical presentations evaluated by a nephrologist through a series of lab tests, such as a complete blood count (CBC) and specific evaluations of serum creatinine levels.

-Acute Stroke = there is a specific or temporary occlusion that restricts blood flow.
-When blood flow is restricted organs will shut down.
-Organs commonly referenced in discussions about stroke are the brain and the heart.
-Remember, oxygen and glucose very important supplies to our brain cells.
-Remember, creatine kinase a very important enzyme in the blood that muscle cells need, but too much can lead to heart damage.
+Acute Stroke refers to a specific or temporary occlusion that restricts blood flow, leading to the shutdown of organs.
+The brain and heart are commonly referenced in discussions about stroke, as oxygen and glucose are vital supplies for our brain cells.
+Additionally, creatine kinase is an important enzyme in the blood that muscle cells require, but excessive levels can result in heart damage.

-Patients diagnosed with CKD can experience acute strokes.
+Patients with CKD are at an increased risk of experiencing acute strokes.

-The article, Chronic Kidney Disease and Clinical Outcome in Patients With Acute Stroke (1) originally published in 2009, provides a brief overview of CKD as an "independent factor cardiovascular disease and stroke."
-A study was conducted on 821 patients with acute stroke to determine CKD as an independent risk factor for cardiovascular disease and stroke.
-The researchers used the Mayo Clinic Quadratic equation estimate GFR (eGFR) variables (including serum creatinine levels).
+The article, Chronic Kidney Disease and Clinical Outcome in Patients With Acute Stroke (1), originally published in 2009, highlights CKD as an independent risk factor for cardiovascular disease and stroke.
+A study involving 821 patients with acute stroke aimed to determine CKD risk factors for cardiovascular complications.
+The researchers utilized the Mayo Clinic Quadratic equation to estimate GFR (eGFR) variables, which included serum creatinine levels.

 Does the article reveal truth?

-The researchers determined that, " low eGFR and the presence of CKD constitute strong independent predictors of mortality and poor outcome in patients with acute stroke. " Overall, the article provides numerical data to support their hypothesis.
+The researchers concluded that low eGFR and the presence of CKD are strong independent predictors of mortality and poor outcomes in patients suffering from acute stroke.
+Overall, the article provides numerical data to support their hypothesis regarding CKD risk factors.

 Kidney Contenders® will continue to monitor this research.